nicholasjmorris1993/Machine-Learning-Process/README.md

 - polynomial combinations can be generated to expand the number of columns
 - dimension reduction can be done by merging the columns into a smaller set of columns while minimizing information loss
 - non-linear information can be extracted and encoded into new columns to make relationships in the dataset more obvious to models

+## Feature Scaling
+This is where columns are scaled down to smaller numbers so:
+- models like neural networks can converge
+- models like linear regression can generate comparable weights
+- models like support vector machines can converge quicker Tree models like random forest and xgboost don't need feature scaling because they filter the data instead of navigating a gradient